Michael Dudikoff

 Michael Joseph Stephen Dudikoff Jr., (born October 8, 1954) is an American actor, model and martial artist.
-He was in the Los Angeles suburb of Redondo Beach, California and held various jobs to pay for his education, during this time he became a model.
-This led him to do acting auditions.
-He played supporting roles in films and television shows, until he got his break as the lead in the martial arts action film American Ninja (1985).
+Dudikoff began his career as a model, then started landing supporting roles in films and television shows, before getting his break as the lead in the martial arts action film American Ninja (1985).

-After this film, Dudikoff became an action film leading man and followed up with American Ninja 2: The Confrontation (1986), Avenging Force (1986), Platoon Leader (1988), River of Death (1989), Soldier Boyz (1996), Bounty Hunters (1996), Bounty Hunters 2: Hardball (1997), etc.
+Dudikoff regularly appeared as an action film leading man, starring in Avenging Force (1986), American Ninja 2: The Confrontation (1987), Platoon Leader (1988), River of Death (1989), American Ninja 4: The Annihilation (1990), Soldier Boyz (1996), Bounty Hunters (1996), Bounty Hunters 2: Hardball (1997), etc.

 In the 2000s, Dudikoff started to work in real estate, and made film appearances in the 2010s.

 Early life

+Dudikoff was born in the Los Angeles suburb of Redondo Beach, California.
 Dudikoff's father, Michael Sr., was Eastern Orthodox Christian.
 Born in New York to Russian immigrants Mary Bogdanova and John Dudikoff, Michael Sr. served in the Army before marrying Dudikoff's mother, Rita T. Girardin, a French-Canadian piano player from Quebec.
 The couple moved to California and had five children; the fourth, Michael Jr., was diagnosed with dyslexia.
 Michael Dudikoff Jr. graduated from West High School in Torrance, California, and went on to study child psychology at Harbor College.